Arthur Koestler: Languages

 Koestler first learned Hungarian, but later his family spoke mostly German at home.
 From his early years he became fluent in both languages.
 It is likely that he picked up some Yiddish too, through contact with his grandfather.
 By his teens, he was fluent in Hungarian, German, French and English.
-During his years in Palestine, Koestler became sufficiently fluent in Hebrew to write stories in that language, as well as to create what is believed to have been the world's first Hebrew crossword puzzle.
+During his years in Israel, Koestler became sufficiently fluent in Hebrew to write stories in that language, as well as to create what is believed to have been the world's first Hebrew crossword puzzle.
 During his years in the Soviet Union (1932–1933), although he arrived with a vocabulary of only 1,000 words of Russian, and no grammar, he picked up enough colloquial Russian to speak the language.
 Koestler wrote his books in German up to 1940 but then wrote only in English; L'Espagne ensanglantée was translated into French from German.
 Koestler is said to have coined the word mimophant, which he later used to describe Bobby Fischer.